Socialist Party of Mexico

+The PSM was formed by former members of the Cardenist Front of National Reconstruction and the Party of the Democratic Revolution.

+History

 The party contested the 2001 municipal election in Tlaxcala, obtaining 328 votes.
 In the municipality of San Pablo del Monte it obtained 160 votes (0.8%).
 In the 2002 elections to municipal presidents in Guerrero, it obtained 2118 votes.
 In the elections to local deputies, it obtained 2449 votes.

 In 2004 the Aguilar declared that the party had become active on the national level.